amer/resinfra/logging/idea_collection.md

 ## Idea 1: ELK (preferred)
 - Elasticsearc + Logstash + Kibana
+- Elasticsearch (ES) is a NoSQL open-source database
+- Kibana is a dashboarding tool, developed from the same people.
+It integrates pretty easily with elasticsearch.
 - Data can be fed into ES with [beats](https://www.elastic.co/de/beats/).
 These are agents installed on the targets that collect  data (logs).
 - Data can be pre processed with [logstash](https://www.elastic.co/de/logstash).
 You define a set of rules that will be applied to incomming logs.
 Example (from [here](https://github.com/enowars/EnoELK/blob/master/config-dir/enologmessage.conf)):